 I am no stranger to fried rice recipes having spent a year in South East Asia in my early 20s but this one caught my attention.
 I love fried rice as much as the next person but this recipe is so much more flavourful.
 Perhaps flavourful is not the right word…fragrant.

-Nasi Goreng’s got the same concept as any other fried rice-repurposing last night’s leftovers and making them into breakfast.
+Nasi Goreng has the same concept as any other fried rice.
+That is, repurposing last night’s leftovers and making them into breakfast.
 That’s why many fried rice recipes have eggs in them – only one of the many reasons I love fried rice!

 When I first got the recipe from my friends I looked at the ingredient list and spotted unfamiliar items like Sambal Oelek (raw chilli paste) and Ketjap Manis (thick, sweet, rich, syrupy Indonesian version of soy sauce containing sugar and spices).